 fuboTV offers more channels than any other live TV streaming service in the industry.

-That means you'll get various channels for news, sports, lifestyle, kids, and entertainment.
+That means you'll get channels for news, sports, lifestyle, kids, and entertainment.
 But one part that makes fuboTV stand out is the number of sports channels you'll get access to.

-Here's a sneak peek of the channel lineups to understand better which one is best for you.
+Here's a sneak peek of the channel lineups to better understand which is best for you.
 I personally have the Elite plan.

 fuboTV's Pro package includes the following channels: